AxaFrance/oidc-client/packages/vanilla/README.md

 });
 ```

-All your server side callback route should redirect to your javascript application (configured with our library).
+Your server side callback route should redirect to your javascript application (configured with our library).

 ```csharp
 using System;